Mom who rescues horses speaks out about daughter’s animal cruelty arrest in Lexington

 "That's not the Rayne I know," Toler said.

 She was shocked when she found out what Stevenson was accused of doing to her own dogs.
-She hadn't seen the gruesome pictures of the dogs who had to be put down until this interview.
+She hadn't seen the gruesome pictures of the dog who had to be put down until this interview.

 "Oh my god, that is awful," Toler said.
 Her eyes filled with tears as she looks at the body conditions.